Article: What is Depth Hypnosis?

 I will help them learn what I call the “language of the soul” by teaching them to unlock the images through which the higher self and helping spirits communicate.
 My knowledge of this language comes directly from my own merging with spirit and through journeying.
 It is my goal to help everyone become a shamanic practitioner for their own healing.
 But I have to start with hypnotherapeutic techniques because they are almost like a bridge between the flat, linear world of the conscious mind and the full-blown, multi-dimensional world of spirit in which shamans dwell a good deal of the time.
 More and more, I turn over the process to them, so that they continue their healing without me and so that they can have the great and humbling experience of working directly with spirit.

 To be truthful, I always ask to work with people who not only are willing to take this journey for themselves, but who are interested in dedicating their healing to the service of others.
 Not everyone is able to take the journey to the core self all the way to the point where they can become conduits of healing energy for others.
 In this case, I work with them only hypnotherapeutically; they generally clear the imbalance they came to work on, and then move on with their lives.
-It is always a privilege for me to work with someone willing to try and sustain the path to spirit on his or her own.
-It is always a privilege for me to bring someone to the doorway where they take the step into communion with the higher self or helping spirits who will then guide them in the healing of others.
+It is always a privilege for me to work with someone willing to try and sustain the path to spirit on their own, and it is always a privilege for me to bring someone to the doorway where they take the step into communion with the higher self or helping spirits who will then guide them in the healing of others.

 I see hypnotherapeutic techniques, dream work drawn from transpersonal psychology and shamanic techniques as lying along a spectrum of healing which is entered into through the altered state.
 The way I work with this spectrum in helping others heal themselves is guided and informed by the information I get through my own dreams, my own journeys, my own merging and channeling of spirit.
 I would be unable to sustain the focus I need to use these powers the way that I do if I had not undergone (and continue to undergo) the clearing provided by hypnotherapy.
 I see the use of hypnotherapy and shamanic techniques as a vital partnership with transpersonal psychology techniques and Buddhism in the healing of deep wounds that remain untouched by traditional forms of therapy.